-Just as in humans, ear infections can be very painful and irritating to dogs.
-If untreated they can even cause hearing loss.
+Similarly to humans, ear infections can be very painful and irritating to dogs.
+If untreated, they can even cause hearing loss.
 The exact cause of an ear infection can be difficult to diagnose.
 Your vet may need to perform tests on samples from the ear canal to pinpoint the exact cause and determine the proper medication and treatment.
-If left untreated, surgery may be required to fix the damage so an early diagnosis is much safer and healthier for your pet.
+If left untreated, surgery may be required to fix the damage, so an early diagnosis is much safer and healthier for your pet.

 A dog with an ear infection would be seen frequently shaking or scratching at its head.
 A bad odor or black or yellow discharge may come out of the ear canal and the dog may tilt their head to one side if the infection has reached the middle ear.
 Most infections can be treated by a good cleaning from the vet and topical medications like ear drops.
 More resistant infections may need oral or topical antibiotics for treatment.
 Infections resulting from ear mites or another parasite will also require treatment to get rid of the parasite, usually as simple as the average flea and tick medication.
 Extreme cases or infections left untreated sometimes need a surgical opening or reconstruction of the ear canal to eliminate the infection.